 TGbf Editor: Modify the text in D1.0 188.45-52 as follows:

-A sensing receiver’s operating condition affects the accuracy of its CSI estimates.
-A sensing receiver which reports sensing measurement results should also report its OP index or gain index as its operating condition in the Rx_OP_Gain_Index subfield within the Sensing Measurement Report field (see Table 9-127j (Sensing Measurement Report information)), and set the value in the Rx_OP_Gain_Type subfield within the Sensing Measurement Report Control field (see Table 9-127h (Sensing Measurement Report Control field definition)) accordingly.
-Once set, the sensing receiver shall not change the Rx_OP_Gain_Type value during a sensing measurement setup.
+The sensing receiver operating condition affects the accuracy of its CSI estimates.
+A sensing receiver which reports sensing measurement results should also report its operating condition in the form of either an OP index or gain index in the Rx_OP_Gain_Index field within the Sensing Measurement Report field (see Table 9-127j (Sensing Measurement Report information)), and set the value in the Rx_OP_Gain_Type field within the Sensing Measurement Report Control field (see Table 9-127h (Sensing Measurement Report Control field definition)) accordingly.
+The Rx_OP_Gain_Type field value first selected by a sensing reciver and reported during a reporting phase shall remain consistent throughout all subsequent measurement reports associated with the same measurement session(#1159).